Why is maintaining a healthy gut so important?

 So what are the benefits of treating sleep apnea, and therefore positively impacting your gut microbiome?

 A healthy gut microbiome can benefit your body’s immune system, your body’s ability to digest fibers, and your brain health (central nervous system health), among other benefits.
 In addition, keeping your gut microbiome balanced by treating sleep apnea can benefit cognitive function, brain development, and mental health.
-You can use Ognomy’s services, including a face-to-face visit with a sleep medicine specialist, today to start your journey to a healthier gut, better sleep, and an overall improved quality of life.
+You can use Ognomy’s services, including a face-to-face visit with a sleep medicine specialist, today to start your journey to a healthier gut, better sleep, and overall improved quality of life.

 Wondering what to expect from Ognomy?
 Check out this informational sheet on Ognomy’s services.